studiokicobi/wednesday-the-raven/chapters/chapter-04.md

 “We were different then,” repeated his father.

-“We wandered,” said his mother.
+“A girl and boy who wandered,” said his mother.
 “We walked and wandered through shadowed groves and searched for adventure.”

 “We found adventure,” said his father.
 “I remember a field of lilies, taller than us.
 As we slipped between them, they swung back and we vanished without a trace.
 No villains could pursue us.
 We founded kingdoms in meadows and ate wild berries that stained our lips violet.
 We promised we would live there forever.”